Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 CALL BEFORE YOU LEAVE

 If you have an appointment during the day, always call to confirm before you leave your home or office.
 This will ensure that the person you're meeting did not forget about the appointment.
-Also, if there is going to be a long waiting time, perhaps you can do something else first, before you leave.

 CHECK OFF ITEMS AS YOU COMPLETE THEM.